 Symptoms include pain, swelling, cramps, and skin changes.

-Some common causes are being overweight and having damage to a leg, such as from an injury.
+Some common causes are being overweight and having damage to a leg, such as from an injury or blood clot.

 An imaging test called a Duplex ultrasound can diagnose it.